aidansteele/osx-abi-macho-file-format-reference/README.md

 `symoff`

-An integer containing the byte offset from the start of the file to the location of the symbol table entries.
+An integer containing the byte offset relative to the start of the mach-o header to the location of the symbol table entries.
 The symbol table is an array of `nlist` data structures.

 `nsyms`